Civil War Rages Inside Australia's Top Muslim Organisation

 The Australian Federation of Islamic Councils (AFIC) is at the center of a civil war, with members expelled and email campaigns targeting foreign embassies.
 The organization, established in the 1960s, has long played a central role in mosque building, religious education, and advocacy.
-AFIC president Rateb Jneid is accused of 'hijacking' the organization and his former assistant treasurer, Mohammed Berjaoui, claims the body has strayed far from its founding purpose.
+The president, Rateb Jneid, is accused of 'hijacking' the organization and undermining its purpose.

 Rateb Jneid , a former bankrupt, builder, lawyer, religious minister, and marriage celebrant with three master's degrees, a PhD in education, and a professorship at King's International University in Tonga, is the president of the Australian Federation of Islamic Councils (AFIC).